David Edward Maust: Early life

 Regarding his mother's stated reasons for bringing him there, "staff there did not observe the lying, stealing and out-of-control behavior."
 His mother was asked to be specific about trouble Maust caused during home visits, but she failed to do so.
 She ended up saying "she just doesn't want him at home."

 In fact, Maust did have an early history of violence, having choked (but not killed) two friends for no reason.
 His brother remembered Maust beat a squirrel to death with a baseball bat "for fun".

 The brother recalled that Maust had been molested at an early age.
 At the hospital Maust was well-behaved, but despondent over his mother's failure to visit him with any regularity.
 After Maust left the hospital, he came to live at a children's home where, at age 13, he was subjected to unwanted sexual advances by another boy.

 As a young adult, he worked in construction for his uncle in Wrightsville, Georgia, and was a skilled worker, but was eventually fired after crashing a company truck.

 Maust tried to return home to his mother, but she did not want him to return and in fact threatened him with a knife.
 His mother took him to an Army recruiter and in 1971, at age eighteen, he enlisted in the Army.
 He completed Basic Training at Fort Lewis and AIT at Fort Ord, and in 1972 was stationed in Frankfurt, Germany.
 He served as a cook, and was by all accounts an able serviceman.
-He was also a keen bowler, averaging scores as high as 297, and won numerous awards and money prizes in his Army bowling league.